GitEdu-gi/zsh-llm-mode/README.md

 ## Features
 - Toggle between shell and LLM mode with **Ctrl-Q**
-- Takes your entered shell command into a prompt
 - Multi-line editing in LLM mode (**Ctrl-J** inserts a newline)
+- Takes your entered shell command input into a prompt and returns it back
+- LLM prompt is buffered until you submit it or toggle the tool with a command line input
 - Cancel with **Esc** or **Ctrl-C**
 - Spinner while waiting for first response
 - Streamed output from your llm tool
-- Works with any CLI LLM (Ollama, sgpt, etc.)
+- Works with any CLI LLM that supports stdin/stdout (Ollama, sgpt, AWS Q Chat, MLX LM, Google Gemini CLI, OpenAI Codex, etc.)

 ---